-The basis for a project
+Project mandate – the basis for a project

 The project mandate is the formal basis for carrying out a project.
 In most companies, it is issued after project initiation and before project planning.
 The project order corresponds to an authorisation for project implementation, which, depending on the organisation, is given by the management – the management, the department head or also the Project Management Office.

 Reasons to use project mandates